tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Server-side piece of information
 - Persists while you interact with that application
 - Shopping Cart, Workflow Position or Login State
+- Session State loss = User Experience (UX) Issues
+- Session state stored on a server or externally